+44 (0)2476 393889sales@unifabs.eu

 sales@unifabs.eu

 Metal fabrication plays a crucial role in producing a wide range of products, from small components to large structures.
-It involves utilising a range of techniques or processes to shape raw metal materials into finished products.
+It involves using a variety of techniques to shape raw metal into components, sub-assemblies or structural elements.

-Many people confuse the term “fabrication” with welding, but welding is just one of the many processes that fabricators use.
-Most metal fabrication involves using sheet metal, which fabricators convert into finished components through punching, folding, and welding.
+Many people confuse “fabrication” with welding, but welding is just one of the many processes used by fabricators.
+Most metal fabrication involves sheet metal, which is converted into finished components through punching, cutting, folding and welding, ready to be used in the assembly of complete products.

 Sheet metal is metal which has been formed into flat pieces, typically via an industrial process.
 It can vary from thick sheets or ‘plate’, right down to thin sheets known as foil or leaf.